lambdaclass/entropy_blog/posts/getting-started-with-aleo-instructions.md

 So, in this case, we use `r0`, and `r1` to store the inputs passed in sequential order to a program as `u32` values, where we can store 32-bit unsigned integers to perform our sum operation.

 * **The instructions section**.
 The next section, consists in the core of our function.
-Here we call the amount of Aleo Instructions we need to make our program do what we want.
+Here we call the amount of Aleo instructions we need to make our program do what we want.
 For example, performing an add operation:

 ```
     add r0 r1 into r2;